America deserves the truth, not the lies. I attempt to share as much truth as I can with my articles.

-Then he goes on about dying and how he will probably die because he will fight to the end, proudly sounding like a martyr for his cause.
+Then he goes on about death and how he will probably die because he will fight to the end, proudly sounding like a martyr for his cause.
 Only, he was actually captured without incident.

 And in his closing, he wants to make sure to defend Trump and take away any responsibility from the racism and hate that Trump has been spreading and the Republicans have been allowing him to do by calling out Trump's favorite phrase, Fake News.

-The only "fake news" about this horrible act of Domestic Terrorism is that he tried to blame it on the brown people as cause for his actions.
-The blame sits squarely on the shoulders of a white man who follows the hate mongering coming from the White House.
+The only "fake news" about this horrible act of Domestic Terrorism is that he tried to blame it on the brown people as a cause for his actions.
+The blame sits squarely on the shoulders of a white man who follows the hate-mongering coming from the White House.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.